Chinese spring offensive: Withdrawal to the No-Name Line (26–28 April)

-At 06:00 on the 27th, the 24th Division passed to IX Corps' control, as had been directed by General Van Fleet, and what had been the boundary between the 24th and 25th Divisions became the new Corps' boundary.
-Shortly afterward, General Milburn ordered his remaining forces to withdraw to the next phase line, which would be the last occupied by I Corps before it moved onto the Golden Line.
+At 06:00 on the 27th, the 24th Division passed to IX Corps' control, as had been directed by Van Fleet, and what had been the boundary between the 24th and 25th Divisions became the new Corps' boundary.
+Shortly afterward, Milburn ordered his remaining forces to withdraw to the next phase line, which would be the last occupied by I Corps before it moved onto the Golden Line.
 West to east, the phase line lay 1-7 mi above the Golden Line, touching the Han near the village of Haengju located almost due north of Kimpo airfield below the river, cutting Route 1 and a minor road from the north near the village of Kup’abal-li, crossing Route 3 4 mi south of Uijeongbu, and also intersecting a minor road along the new Corps boundary that below the phase line and the Golden Line joined Route 2 reaching Seoul from the east.
-Following suit, General Hoge ordered back the left of IX Corps.
+Following suit, Hoge ordered back the left of IX Corps.
 The 24th Division, to which Hoge attached the ROK 6th Division and British 28th Brigade, was to take position adjoining the new I Corps' line and stretching along the lower bank of the Pukhan toward the Chuncheon-Soyang River position of the 1st Marine Division.

 On I Corps' right, the two line regiments of the 25th Division had some difficulty in getting off the first phase line.
 The 27th Infantry ran into enemy groups that had got behind the regiment during the night, and PVA closely following the 35th Infantry took that regiment under assault when it set up a covering position to help the 27th Infantry disengage.
 It was well into the afternoon before the two regiments could break away.
-General Bradley deployed the same two regiments on the second phase line.
+Bradley deployed the same two regiments on the second phase line.
 In preparation for further withdrawal, Bradley set the Turkish Brigade in a covering position midway between the phase line and the Golden Line and assembled the 24th Infantry behind the Golden Line fortifications.